 Charges dismissed for UNC player accused of sexual battery

-27, 2016, file photo, former North Carolina football player Allen Artis takes questions from the media in Durham, N.C.
-Charges of misdemeanor sexual battery and assault on a female student against Art... .
-FILE - In this Sept.
+Charges have been dismissed against a North Carolina football player for misdemeanor sexual battery and assault on a female student.

 Comments